LBL-EESA/alquimia-dev/doc/api/APIv0_structures.rst

 **Implementation notes**:

-* In order to pass data between C/C++ and Fortran, all containers should be **implemented** as structs or derived types of plain old data (integers, doubles, characters, bool/logical) and pointers to arrays.
+* In order to pass data between C/C++ and FORTRAN, all containers should be **implemented** as structures or derived types of plain old data (integers, doubles, characters, bool/logical) and pointers to arrays.
-* Structs may be nested.
+* Structures may be nested.
-* The ordering and size of the data contained in the structs is important.
-It must be the same on both sides of the C/Fortran interface.
+* The ordering and size of the data contained in the structures is important.
+It must be the same on both sides of the C/FORTRAN interface.
 * Check your units.

-The implementations of these structures are contained in ``alquimia_containers.h`` and ``alquimia_containers.F90`` for C/C++ and Fortran respectively.
+The implementations of these structures are contained in ``alquimia_containers.h`` and ``alquimia_containers.F90`` for C/C++ and FORTRAN respectively.

 Struct: Alquimia Vectors
 ========================

-All arrays used in Alquimia will be AlquimiaVectors, grouping the size and data into a single struct.
+All arrays used in Alquimia will be AlquimiaVectors, grouping the size and data into a single structure.
 AlquimiaVectorTYPE is denoted in the following tables as "vector<type, size>".

 +--------------+---------------+